richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 The choice of defining 10x programmers within the context of an organization may seem an easy obvious choice, but let me demonstrate some examples that show its lack of utility.

-* One programmer works at a company with truly great programmers.
+* Within organization ABC there is an exceptionally talented programmer.
 All programmers at this organization are similarly skilled and there are no junior programmers.
 10x programmers don't exist in this world despite there being objectively great programmers.
 This choice of context has prevented us from distinguishing how good the individual is at our organization actually are due to no contrast in relativity.

-* One programmer works at a company, they are average skilled, but every other developer at this company is completely unskilled.
+* Within organization XYZ there is an average programmer, but every other developer at this company is completely unskilled.
 Relatively, this person is a rockstar compared to their peers, a 10x only in the relation to bad programmers of this ill-fated company.
-This choice of context has prevented us from seeing the true averageness of the individual.
+This choice of context has prevented us from seeing the true averageness of the individual and the dire situation of the organization.

-10x programmer as a concept cannot usefully be in a relation within an organizational context as organizations can be greatly imbalanced.
+10x programmer as a concept cannot be useful when it's constrained by an organizational context due to organizations having the potential to be greatly imbalanced (and often are over time).
 Remember, we're trying to identify the truly exceptional!
 Let's consider an alternative choice of context to constrain our relations using a programmers role.
-This feels useful at first glance due to our knowledge that not every programmer is an alternative for another, consider various roles that are primarily compared between each other:
+This feels appropriate at first glance due to our knowledge that not every programmer is an alternative for another, consider various roles that have individuals who are primarily compared between each other:

-* *graphics* programmers
+* *graphics* programmers are compared to other graphics programmers
-* *intern* programmers
+* *intern* programmers are compared to other interns
-* *web* programmers
+* *web* programmers are compared to other web devs
-* *senior* programmers
+* *senior* programmers are compared to other senior devs

 By using the context of a programmer's role as the genus we discover major insight.
 By allowing us to declare "This programmer in this role is 10x better than their peers of similar role", we have the ability to offer evidence to many more useful questions: